sybrew/the-seo-framework/readme.txt

 == Changelog ==

-TODO require PHP 7.3 henceforth?
-(Requires PHP in head and readme)
-	-> Embrace it.

 TODO When filling in the Meta Description for the homepage as page, the generated Social titles aren't locked to that on the SEO Settings page.
 	-> Consider that overriding the homepage description, the generated social inputs should be unlocked, unless one is filled in via the homepage page-settings.
 	-> Does this affect the title as well?
 Test this.